react-native-community/discussions-and-proposals/proposals/0012-introduce-reactNativeMetadata.md

 ### React Native Release feature flagging

-We currently have a numer of different files where capabilities of React Native can be toggled to enable/disable features in the runtime.
+We currently have a number of different files where capabilities of React Native can be toggled to enable/disable features in the runtime.
 For example we have:
 * [android/gradle.properties](https://github.com/facebook/react-native/blob/main/packages/react-native/template/android/gradle.properties) to specify key-value build time properties for Android
 * [android/app/build.gradle](https://github.com/facebook/react-native/blob/main/packages/react-native/template/android/app/build.gradle) to specify build time configuration for Android